About the Course

 What type of course is it?

 The course is an out and back style and is not a closed course.
-The majority of the routes for the 5k and 10k races are on bike paths and paved walkways with no vehicle access; about half of the half marathon is on bike paths, and half will be on Lakeshore Drive, a rural road on which runners need to maintain awareness of vehicles.
+The majority of the route for the 10k race is on bike paths and paved walkways with no vehicle access; about half of the half marathon is on bike paths, and half will be on Lakeshore Drive, a rural road on which runners need to maintain awareness of vehicles.
 See the course map on our Race Descriptions page»

 What time does the course close?